Skip to main content

 Supported CSV changes:

-• Adding, editing, or removing custom prices under any discount tag column.
+• Adding, editing, or remove Custom Prices in any discount tag column.

-• Removing complete product rows.
-You can do this if you want to work on a shorter spreadsheet.
+• Remove entire product rows to shorten the spreadsheet.
 For example, you can remove the top half of the rows if you only want to edit products on the bottom half.

 Unsupported CSV changes: